List of Fraggle Rock characters: Uncle Traveling Matt

-Uncle Traveling Matt (performed by Dave Goelz in the live-action series, John Tartaglia in Fraggle Rock: Rock On!, Frank Meschkuleit in select episodes of Fraggle Rock: Back to the Rock, Kevin Clash in select episodes of Fraggle Rock: Back to the Rock, voiced by Patrick Pinney in the animated series, Dave Goelz in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock) is Gobo's famous (as well as pompous, clumsy, and absent-minded) explorer uncle who spends most of the series in "Outer Space" (the Fraggles's perspective of the human world) and sends postcards back to his nephew describing his adventures there.
+Uncle Traveling Matt (performed by Dave Goelz in the original series, John Tartaglia in Fraggle Rock: Rock On!, Frank Meschkuleit in select episodes of Fraggle Rock: Back to the Rock, Kevin Clash in select episodes of Fraggle Rock: Back to the Rock, voiced by Patrick Pinney in the animated series, Dave Goelz in Fraggle Rock: Rock On! and Fraggle Rock: Back to the Rock) is Gobo's famous (as well as pompous, clumsy, and absent-minded) explorer uncle, who spends most of the series in "Outer Space" (the Fraggles's perspective of the human world) and sends postcards back to his nephew describing his adventures there.
 He interacts with and often ends up interfering with the daily lives of humans, known to Fraggles as the "Silly Creatures".
 He sometimes refers to himself as "Matthew": he identifies the room filled with entrances to "Outer Space" as the "T. Matthew Fraggle Room."
+Matt is well-meaning but clumsy and completely oblivious to the world around him; his woefully incorrect perceptions of the human world provide much of the humor for his character.
 His name puns on "traveling matte", the "green screen" technique used to produce his film segments.

-He was designed by Michael K. Frith and built by Tim Clarke.
+Uncle Traveling Matt was designed by Michael K. Frith and built by Tim Clarke.
+Dave Goelz, also the performer of Boober, was cast to play the character.